MovingBlocks/legacy-website/_posts/2021-02-07-teraspotlight-lod-chunks.md

 So, the available levels of details should be sufficient 👍 In addition to scaling down the chunk resolution, the visible details are also limited to _world facets_ that support the scaling.
-This is currently only implemented for the basic terrain generation, but we are looking forward to extending this to features like trees.
+This is currently only implemented for the basic terrain generation in _Core Gameplay_ and _Josharias Survival_, but we are looking forward to extending this to features like trees.
 Oh, and the LOD chunks should have a quite low impact on the performance, too:

 > After an LOD chunk is finished generating, all of its data except for the mesh is discarded, because they are static and cannot be interacted with, so the mesh is all that's needed.